The non-duality of self-expression

 Realism

 Realism offers the artist a visual vocabulary for exploring the objects which daily present themselves to the senses within the waking state of consciousness.
 It’s an exploration and discovery of the phenomenal world surrounding an individual who essentially considers himself/herself as separate from these external objects or forces.
-For most people in the Western world the contents of the waking state of consciousness constitutes their sense of “reality”.
-When realism is most successful, the artist is able to both intensely experience and viscerally convey through their materials a sense of inner unity with these external objects or forces, thereby offering others a chance to experience their own reality in an enhanced way.
+For most people in the Western world, the contents of the waking state of consciousness constitutes their sense of “reality”.
+When realism is most successful, the artist is able to both intensely experience and viscerally convey a sense of inner unity with these external objects or forces, thereby offering others a chance to experience their own reality in an enhanced way.

 Take, for example, the high level of realism in a powerful work by Da Vinci, Rembrandt or even Van Gogh.
 A recognizable external reality is certainly depicted, but it’s charged with an inner unity, often radiating with great intensity.
 Much of the history of Western art – at least previous to the twentieth century – has spoken this language.
 Psychologically speaking, such work can reflect a personality in varying modes of relationship to the surrounding phenomenal world, a world furnished with the forms perceived within the waking state of consciousness.
 Its realistic depictions can range from polished, to symbolic, to naïvely abstract: the best works containing a mixture of all three.